admiralexzar/Deep-Learning-Neural-Networks-with-Keras/README.md

 Repeat Part A but use a normalized version of the data.
 Recall that one way to normalize the data is by subtracting the mean from the individual predictors and dividing by the standard deviation.

+## C. Increase the number of epochs
+Repeat Part B but use 100 epochs this time for training.